maharana0299/Practice-Questions/Web Development/Lec5/gitIntro.md

 Always -> git push

 ## To ignore something in git
-* create a git .ignore file
+* create a .gitignore file
 * add file name to it

+## How To checkout  ?
+* git checkout commitid